What's new in Python 3.10 – the most important features and changes

 Contents

 Python has long held key positions on the most popular programming languages list.
 It currently ranks first in the TIOBE Index for July 2022 & PYPL Popularity of Programming Language, ahead of Java, JS, and C/C++.
-This article will discuss the most important features that have appeared in recent years and why you should switch to them.
+This article will discuss the most important new features in Python 3.10 that have appeared in recent years and why you should switch to them.

 Release Date: October 2019